 After all, there was no guarantee you’d be good at your current profession, right?
 If you’re like most people, you either got a job and discovered you were good at it (the “falling into it” method), or you saw something you liked, learned enough about it until you were preeeeetty sure it was what you wanted to do, and then started making moves toward doing it (the “dip your toes in” method).

-The simple fact is that you’ll have to do the same thing.
+The simple fact is that you’ll have to do the same thing with copywriting.
 Since it’s pretty hard to find a job in copywriting without training or experience, though, I’m trying to give you every opportunity to dip your toes in, and then get that training and experience.

-Now, with all of that said, there are some personality traits that bear some indication of success in the copywriting field.
+Now, with all of that said, there are some personality traits that successful copywriting share in the copywriting field.
 After all, if you have a steady hand and an exhaustive memory, you have a better chance of being a successful surgeon than those who don’t.
 Here’s a list of the characteristics that successful copywriters should have:

 - A love of words.
 Very simply, you have to like using the tools you wield.
 You have to appreciate their power and love their flexibility.